-Going concern and COVID-19
+Going concern

 As with earlier years there are a number of potential risks and uncertainties, which could have a material impact on the Company's performance and could cause actual results to differ materially from budgeted, expected and historical results.
-The principal business risks that the Company faces are the competitive nature of the marketplace as well as currency fluctuations and credit risk.
-Brexit uncertainty may also be a factor that could potentially have a material effect on budgeting post year-end.
-Although the Company has successfully mitigated any adverse effects that could have been caused by Brexit, the future imposition of capital controls both in the European Union and/or in the United Kingdom due to the combined impact of Brexit and the pandemic on both the UK and the EU economies, may negatively impact the operations of the Company.
+The principal business risks that the Company faces are the competitive nature of the marketplace as well as currency fluctuations, credit risk and regulatory risk.